1996 William J. Beaty

 thought.
 Maybe the more skilled of electrical engineers and scientists

-gain their extreme expertise NOT through classroom learning.
-Instead they
+gain their extreme expertise not through classroom learning.

-gain expertise in spite of classroom learning.
-Maybe the experts are
+gain expertise in spite of our K-12 classroom learning.
+Maybe the experts

-experts only because they have fought free of the wrong parts of classroom
+experts only because they have fought free of the wrong parts of grade

 electricity misconceptions we were taught in early grades.

 [Hey^2!!!
 I just found that Oliver Lodge was building mechanical analogies for Maxwell's descriptions of EM fields and circuits... and for an 1880 lecture he built a capacitor hydraulic analogy consisting of a water-filled globe containing a smaller water-filled balloon.]

 Extra notes:Capacitors store just as much charge as coils do!
 In both devices the total amount of charge stays constant.
 Both capacitors and inductors are components for storing electromagnetic energy.
 They're two sides of the same EM phenomenon: a coil stores energy in a volume containing a magnetic field, while a capacitor does something similar with electric fields.
 Coils are "discharged" by interrupting a large current and collapsing the b-field, while capactors are discharged by shorting-out a large voltage and collapsing the e-field.
 Neither stores any "electricity" (unless by the word 'electricity' you mean magnetic field?)
 Of course you can place a coil atop an insulating platform, then use a VandeGraaff generator to give your coil a large net-charge!
 You can do the same with a capacitor too. :)